thewindinthetrees/thewindinthetrees.github.io/README.md

 <figure>
     <img src="images/keyed.jpeg"
          alt="New wall keyed into existing wall">
-    <figcaption style="text-transform: uppercase;">The adobe  isblock “Keyed” into the existing wall.
+    <figcaption style="text-transform: uppercase;">The adobe block is *Keyed* into the existing wall.
 </figcaption>
 </figure>
-The adobe blocks are set on a thick layer of mortar and “Keyed” into the existing wall.
-Keying should happen at least every third course.
+The adobe blocks are set on a thick layer of mortar, *Keying* should happen at least every third course.
 <figure>
     <img src="images/staging.jpeg"
-         alt="Loose blocked are staged for placement">
+         alt="Loose blocks are staged for placement">
     <figcaption style="text-transform: uppercase;">Loose blocks are staged for fit and placement
 </figcaption>
 </figure>

 The above image shows the sequence of fitting and placing blocks.
-This technique called “Staging” help determine placement and fit.
+This technique called *Staging* helps determine placement and fit.
-After **Brie** placed the course I got to point around them.
+After **Brie** placed the course I got to point around them with mud.

 ---

-## Log Entries 06 - Day 6.
+## Log Entries 06 - Day 6

-**Week 4**.
+**Week 4**

-07/21/2022.
+07/21/2022

-8am-1:30pm.
+8am-1:30pm

-15 minute break at 10am and 30 minute break for lunch at 12pm.
+15 minute break at 10am and 30 minute break for lunch at 12pm

-**Hours:** 4hr 45mins.
+**Hours:** 4hr 45mins

-**Hours to date:** 37:30.
+**Hours to date:** 37:30

 ---